 What is autonomous procurement?

 Autonomous procurement systems don’t just learn pattern recognition from the input of humans.
 They can also use these learnings to adapt to new tasks and situations, just like a seasoned procurement expert might.
-This is a sizable advantage when it comes to handling exceptions, because an autonomous system can adapt to manage pattern exceptions without needing human approvals or intervention.
+This is a sizable advantage when it comes to handling exceptions, Because of autonomous system can adapt to manage pattern exceptions without needing human intervention or approvals.
 This frees up the human experts to develop strategic plans rather than spending that time managing exceptions and overseeing software.

 Autonomous from Source to Pay

 The applications of autonomous procurement exist across the full sourcing and purchasing workflow.
 For example, creating sourcing events can be simplified as an autonomous system can add suppliers a utomatically based on what categories and quantities of goods you have included in the event.
 It can also recognize event formats, key criteria, and contract templates based on previously sourced events.

 For new suppliers who are not yet under contract, advanced contract analytics can recognize which clauses are new and which clauses are typically included but are missing in a given contract, then evaluate the risk level of each element of the agreement.
 Then it can automatically compare invoices from that supplier to the agreed-upon contract and correct any invoices that show discrepancies.

 On the purchasing side, an autonomous platform brings a powerful recommendation engine that can not only recommend products based on previous search behavior, but also learns frequency and can automatically reorder items before they run out.
 Smart assistants learn navigational behavior and can present information quickly to replace the traditional method of point and click and digging deep into menus and file structures.